-We are partnering with the Sumatran Wildlife Sanctuary and the Orangutan Information Centre in Sumatra to make this dream trip come to life.
+We are partnering with the Sumatran Wildlife Sanctuary in Sumatra to make this dream trip come to life.
 You will have the exclusive chance to see how palm oil impacts people on the local and global level, how reforestation is being accomplished, and how everyday heroes are rescuing orangutans in need.
 Go trekking in the jungle and encounter orangutans that share 97% of our DNA and bathe elephants in the river.
 Proceeds go directly to conservation of pristine rainforest in Sumatra, home to critically-endangered Sumatran orangutan, rhino, elephant and tiger.

 Participants will come away with beautiful additions to their portfolios, a PWB certificate and a chance to be featured in the PWB Magazine.

 MEMBERS: RECEIVE 5% OFF